 Watch Rinkoo Barpaga's thought-provoking documentary about racism in the Deaf community, made as part of our Zoom 2014 scheme.

 History of Deaf Education: Part 2

-Through the 20th century to the current policy for mainstreaming
+An exploration of Deaf education through the 20th century to the current policy for mainstreaming.

 History of Deaf Education: Part 1

-From early sign-language schools to the 1880 Milan conference
+A look back at Deaf education, from early signing schools to the 1880 Milan conference.

 A Swiss documentary about people who have chosen to disconnect their cochlear implants.

 World War II: Unheard Memories - Episode 2